10 steps to getting more likes and engagement on Instagram

 As Instagram’s CEO, Adam Mosseri put it, “The idea is to try and depressurise Instagram, make it less of a competition, give people more space to focus on connecting with people that they love and things that inspire them.”

-By hiding likes it means that people viewing your posts won’t be able to see how many likes they have.
+By hiding likes it means that people viewing your posts won’t be able to see the number of likes they have.
 Subsequently, people may interact more frequently with brands they have a genuine connection with, rather than being drawn to brands with high like-counts.

 For brands, it means that every like you get has been earned from a real fan.
 In that sense, though hidden publicly, likes become more influential than ever.